 In January 1941, with Nazi forces just miles away from Moscow, Marshal Georgy Zhukov was given command of the Russian armies.
 This would prove to be an inspired appointment.
-Less than 4 years later, Zhukov – considered by many to have been the most brilliant commander of World War 2 – would be planning his own assault on the German capital after pushing Hitler’s forces out of his homeland and beyond.
+Less than 4 years later, Zhukov – considered by many to have been the most brilliant commander of World War Two – would be planning his own assault on the German capital after pushing Hitler’s forces out of his homeland and beyond.

 Though the blood-soaked rule of Stalin epitomises everything that went wrong with the Russian Revolution, it undoubtedly allowed men like Zhukov to have a chance in life.
 Born into a peasant family crushed by desperate poverty in 1896, under the Tsarist regime a man like Zhukov would have been prevented from becoming an officer by his background.

-Like many young Russian men of his time, the teenage Georgy left the cripplingly hard and dull life of a peasant in order to find a new life in the city in Moscow – and like the overwhelming majority of such men the reality of city life would not quite live up to his dreams.
+Like many young Russian men of his time, the teenage Georgy left the cripplingly hard and dull life of a peasant in order to find a new life in the city in Moscow – and like the overwhelming majority of such men, the reality of city life would not quite live up to his dreams.

 He was employed as an apprentice maker of fur clothes for richer Russians, until the outbreak of World War One.

-The eastern front was less characterised by static trench warfare than the west, and the nineteen year old private was able to prove himself a superb soldier in Tsar Nicholas’ army.
+The Eastern Front was less characterised by static trench warfare than the west, and the 19 year old private was able to prove himself a superb soldier in Tsar Nicholas’ army.
 He won the Cross of St George not once but twice for extraordinary bravery on the battlefield, and was promoted to become a non-commissioned officer.

 Zhukov’s youth, poor background and exemplary military record made him a poster boy for the new Red Army.
 In February 1917, Zhukov took part in the revolution which toppled the Tsar’s regime.